-Every seven years, in conjunction with university assessment efforts, an external committee of three faculty members from English departments at other institutions evaluates the M.A. and Ph.D. programs and submits an assessment report to the department chair college dean.
+Every seven years, in conjunction with university assessment efforts, an external committee of three faculty members from English departments at other institutions evaluates the M.A. and Ph.D. programs, as well as other department programs, and submits an assessment report to the department chair college dean.
+One review took place in 2013, and another review took place 2020-2021.